redwoodjs/redwood/packages/auth/README.md

 You can map the "raw decoded JWT" into a real user object by passing a `getCurrentUser` function to `createCreateGraphQLHandler`

-Our recommendation is to create a `src/lib/auth.js|ts` file that exports a `getCurrentUser` as well as a `hasRole` function (You may already have stub functions.)
+Our recommendation is to create a `src/lib/auth.js|ts` file that exports a `getCurrentUser`.
+(Note: You may already have stub functions.)

 ```js
 import { getCurrentUser, hasRole } from 'src/lib/auth'